-LOUDNESS: Thunder in the East PROMO LP 1985 Top Japanese metal.
+LOUDNESS: Thunder in the East PROMO LP 1985 Check the exclusive video showing this LP for sale.
+Top Japanese metal.
 Check videos “Crazy Nights”, “Heavy Chains” and audio (whole album).
 Amazing

 The following rules are working: